BenedictusAryo/k0s-cluster-bootstrap/cluster-init/scripts/README.md

 - `cluster-entrypoint.sh`: Main entrypoint for secret generation, git diff/commit/push, and ArgoCD sync

 ## Usage

-Run `cluster-entrypoint.sh` after installing the chart to generate secrets and trigger the GitOps flow.
+1. Run `cluster-entrypoint.sh` after installing the cluster to generate secrets and trigger the initial GitOps flow.
+2. After bootstrap, ArgoCD will manage the cluster using the Helm chart at the root of the repository.